The biggest challenge faced by any photographer is a lockdown. We fall into a funk where creativity and photoshoot ideas fade.

 10. Clean up Your Interior Design

+Among the plethora of photo ideas at home, capturing your space, especially after a spruce-up, can be rewarding.
 If you’ve used lockdown to spring-clean your home and rearrange furniture, be sure to document the finished product as a simple home photoshoot idea.

 Even if you focus on a single room, you can experiment with angles and lighting at different times of the day.
 Set up your lounge or bedroom with clean spaces, cushions and throw rugs to replicate a designer magazine photo.